UL-FRI/docs.rdc.si/docs/FRIDA/slurm.md

 | `--container-mount-home`  |        | bind mount the user home; not mounted by default to prevent local config collisions |
 | `--container-mounts`      | `SRC:DST[:FLAGS][,SRC:DST...]` | bind points to mount into the container; `$SCRATCH` is auto-mounted     |

-Check the OS release on `dev` partition, node `ana`, then start a CentOS container on the same node and recheck.
+For example the following snippet will check the OS release on `dev` partition, node `ana`, then start a CentOS container on the same node and recheck.
 ```bash
 ilb@login-frida:~$ srun -p dev -w ana bash -c 'echo "$HOSTNAME: `grep PRETTY /etc/os-release`"'
 ana: PRETTY_NAME="Ubuntu 22.04.3 LTS"